getCUJO/QoOID/draft-ietf-ippm-qoo.md

 question must accommodate such diverse application requirements.
 Third, end-users have individual tolerances for degradation in network conditions and the resulting effects on application experience.
-These variations must be factored into the framework's design.
+These variations must be factored into the design of a suitable network quality framework.

-## Design Goal
+## Requirements {#requirements}

-The overall goal of this document is to describe the requirements for an objective network quality framework and metric that is useful for end-users, application developers, and network operators/vendors alike.
+This section describes the requirements for an objective network quality framework and metric that is useful for end-users, application developers, and network operators/vendors alike.

-## Requirements

-This section outlines the three main requirements and their motivation.
+Specifically, this section outlines the three main requirements and their motivation.

-In general, all stakeholders ultimately care about the success of applications running over the network.
-Application success depends not just on bandwidth but also on the delay of network links and computational steps involved in making the application function.
-These delays depend on how the application places load on the network, how the network is affected by environmental conditions, and the behavior of other users sharing the network resources.
+In general, all stakeholders ultimately care about the performance of applications running over a network.
+Application performance does not only depend on bandwidth but also on the delay and delay variation of network links and computational steps involved in making the application function.
+These delays depend on how the application places load on the network, how the network is affected by environmental conditions, and the behavior of other users and applications sharing the network resources.

-Different applications have different needs from the network, and they place different patterns of load on it.
-To determine whether applications will work well or fail, a network quality framework must compare measurements of network performance to a wide variety of application requirements.
-Flexibility in describing application requirements and the ability to capture the delay characteristics of the network in sufficient detail are necessary to compute application success with satisfactory accuracy and precision.
+Different applications may have different needs from a network and may impose different patterns of load.
+To determine whether an application will work well or fail, a network quality framework must compare measurements of network performance to a wide variety of application requirements.
+Flexibility in describing application requirements and the ability to capture the delay and loss characteristics of a network with sufficient accuracy and precision are necessary to compute a meaningful network quality QoO score that can be used to better estimate application performance.

+The framework must also support spatial composition {{RFC6049}}, {{RFC6390}}
-How can operators take action when measurements show that applications fail too often?
-The framework must support spatial composition {{RFC6049}}, {{RFC6390}}
+to enable operators to take actions when measurements show that applications fail too often.
-to answer this question.
-Spatial composition allows results to be divided into sub-results, each measuring the performance of a required sub-milestone that must be reached in time for the application to succeed.
+In particular, spatial composition allows results to be divided into sub-results, each measuring the performance of a required sub-milestone that must be reached in time for the application to perform adequately.

-To summarize, the QoO framework and "meaningful QoO metric" should have the following properties:
+To summarize, the QoO framework and the corresponding, meaningful QoO score should have the following properties:

-1. **Capture a set of network performance metrics which provably correlate to the application quality of a set of different applications as perceived by users.** (Useful for end-users and application developers.)
+1. **Capture a set of network performance metrics which provably correlate to the application performance of a set of different applications as perceived by users.** (Useful for end-users and application developers.)
 2. **Compare meaningfully to different application requirements.**
-3. **Compose.** Allow operators to isolate and quantify the contributions of different sub-outcomes and sub-paths of the network.
-(Useful for operators and vendors.)
+3. **Be composable.**: Allow operators to isolate and quantify the contributions of different sub-outcomes and sub-paths of the network.
+(Useful for operators.)

+Next, the document focuses on the requirements of each of the mentioned target groups.

-### Requirements for end-users
+### Requirements for End-Users
-The quality framework should facilitate a metric that is based on objective QoS measurements, correlated to application quality and relatively understandable for an end-user.
-A middle ground between objective QoS metrics (Throughput, packet loss, jitter, mean latency) and subjective but understandable QoE metrics (MOS, 5-star ratings).
-The ideal framework should be objective, like QoS metrics, and understandable, like QoE metrics.
+The QoO framework should facilitate a metric that is based on objective QoS measurements, correlated to application performance, and relatively understandable for end-users.
+This represents a middle ground between objective QoS metrics (such as throughput, packet loss {{RFC6673}}, {{RFC7680}}, delays {{RFC2681}},{{RFC7679}}, and (one-way) delay variations {{RFC3393}}) and subjective but understandable QoE metrics, such as MOS or 5-star ratings.

-If these requirements are met, the end-user can understand if a network is a likely source of impairment for what they care about: the outcomes of applications.
-Examples are how quickly a web page loads, the smoothness of a video conference, or whether or not a video game has any lag.
+If these requirements are met, an end-user can understand if a network is a likely source of impairment for what they care about: the outcomes of applications.
+Examples are how quickly a web page loads, the smoothness of a video conference, or whether or not a video game has any perceptible lag.

-Each end-user will have an individual tolerance of session quality, below which their quality of experience becomes personally unacceptable.
-However it may not be feasible to capture and represent these tolerances _per user_ as the user group scales.
-A compromise is for the quality of experience framework to place the responsibility for sourcing and representing end-user requirements onto the application developer.
-Application developers should perform user-acceptance testing (UAT) of their application across a range of users, terminals and network conditions to determine the terminal and network requirements that will meet the end-user quality threshold for an acceptable subset of their end-users.
+End-users may have individual tolerances of session quality, below which their quality of experience becomes personally unacceptable.
+However, it may not be feasible to capture and represent these tolerances per user as the user group scales.
+A compromise is for the QoO framework to place the responsibility for sourcing and representing end-user requirements onto the application developer.
+Application developers are expected to perform user-acceptance testing (UAT) of their application across a range of users, terminals, and network conditions to determine the terminal and network requirements that will meet the acceptability thresholds for a representative subset of their end-users.
-Some real world examples where 'acceptable levels' have been derived by application developers include (note: developers of similar applications may have arrived at different figures):
+Some real world examples where 'acceptable levels' have been derived by application developers include:

 * Remote music collaboration: <20ms one-way latency {{JamKazam}}
-* Online gaming: 6Mb/s downlink throughput and 30ms RTT to join a multiplayer game (based on requirements for popular online games)
+* Online gaming: 6Mbps downlink throughput and 30ms round-trip time (RTT) to join a multiplayer game (based on requirements for popular online games)
-* Virtual reality: <20ms RTT from head motion to rendered update in VR (based on human perception studies for VR applications)
+* Virtual reality (VR): <20ms RTT from head motion to rendered update in VR (based on human perception studies for VR applications)

+Note that developers of similar applications may have arrived at different figures.

-Performing this UAT helps the developer understand what likelihood a new end-user has of an acceptable Quality of Experience based on the application's existing requirements towards the network.
+Performing UAT helps developers estimate what QoE new end-users are likely to experience based on the application's network performance requirements.
 These requirements can evolve and improve based on feedback from end-users, and in turn better inform the application's requirements towards the network.

 ### Requirements from Application and Platform Developers
-The framework needs to give developers the ability to describe the network requirements of their applications.
-The format for specifying network requirements must include all relevant dimensions of network quality so that different applications which are sensitive to different network quality dimensions can all evaluate the network accurately.
-Not all developers have network expertise, so to make it easy for developers to use the framework, developers must be able to specify network requirements approximately.
+The framework needs to provide developers the ability to describe the quality-focused network performance requirements of their applications.
+The format for specifying network performance requirements must include all relevant dimensions of network quality so that applications sensitive to different network quality dimensions can all evaluate the network accurately.
+Not all developers have network expertise, so to make it easy for developers to use the framework, developers must be able to specify network performance requirements approximately.
-Therefore, it must be possible to describe both simple and complex network requirements.
-The framework also needs to be flexible so that it can be used with different kinds of traffic and that extreme network requirements which far exceed the needs of today's applications can also be articulated.
+Therefore, it must be possible to describe both simple and complex network performance requirements.
+The framework also needs to be flexible so that it can be used with different kinds of traffic and that extreme network performance requirements which far exceed the needs of today's applications can also be articulated.

-If these requirements are met, developers of applications or platforms can state or test their network requirements and evaluate if the network is sufficient for a great application outcome.
+If these requirements are met, developers of applications and platforms can state or test their network requirements and evaluate whether the network is sufficient for an optimal application outcome.
 Both the application developers with networking expertise and those without can use the framework.

 ### Requirements for Network Operators and Network Solution Vendors
-From an operator perspective, the key is to have a framework that lets operators find the network quality bottlenecks and objectively compare different networks and technologies.
-The framework must support mathematically sound compositionality ('addition' and 'subtraction') to achieve this.
-Why?
-Network operators rarely manage network traffic end-to-end.
+From an operator perspective, the key is to have a framework that lets them find the network quality bottlenecks and objectively compare different networks, network configurations, and technologies.
+To achieve this goal, the framework must support mathematically sound compositionality ('addition' and 'subtraction') as network operators rarely manage network traffic end-to-end.
 If a test is purely end-to-end, the ability to find bottlenecks may be gone.
-If, however, measurements can be taken both end-to-end (e.g., a-b-c-d-e) and not-end-to-end (e.g., a-b-c), the results can be subtracted to isolate the areas outside the influence of the network operator.
+If, however, measurements can be taken in both end-to-end (e.g., a-b-c-d-e) and partial (e.g., a-b-c) fashion, the results can be decomposed to isolate the areas outside the influence of a network operator.
 In other words, the network quality of a-b-c and d-e can be separated.
 Compositionality is essential for fault detection and accountability.

-By having mathematically correct composition, a network operator can measure two segments separately, perhaps even with different approaches, and add them together to understand the end-to-end network quality.
+By having mathematically correct composition, a network operator can measure two segments separately, perhaps even with different approaches, and combine or correlate the results to understand the end-to-end network quality.

-For another example where composition is useful, look at a typical web page load sequence.
-If web page load times are too slow, DNS resolution time, TCP round-trip time, and the time it takes to establish TLS connections can be measured separately to get a better idea of where the problem is.
+Another example where composition is useful is troubleshooting a typical web page load sequence over TCP.
+If web page load times are too slow, DNS resolution time, TCP RTT, and the time it takes to establish TLS connections can be measured separately to get a better idea of where the problem is.
 A network quality framework should support this kind of analysis to be maximally useful for operators.

 The quality framework must be applicable in both lab testing and monitoring of production networks.
-It must be useful on different time scales, and it can't have a dependency on network technology or OSI layer.
+It must be useful on different time scales, and it cannot have a dependency on network technology or OSI layers.

 If these requirements are met, a network operator can monitor and test their network and understand where the true bottlenecks are, regardless of network